-Ecuador takes its name from the equator which passes just north of the capital Quito.
+The Republic of Ecuador takes its name from the equator which passes just north of the capital Quito.

-It took the Incas time, blood and even relocations but in 1500 AD most of Ecuador was incorporated in the Inca Empire.
+of blood and massive relocations, but by 1500 AD most regions of Ecuador were incorporated in the Inca Empire.

-Ecuador became an independent republic in 1830 but internal struggles continued to well into the 20th century.
+Ecuador became an independent republic in 1830 but internal struggles continued

+into the 20th century.

 Relations with neighbor Peru were troubled by a territorial dispute, with occasional military clashes but

 the conflict was finally settled in 1998.

 A new constitution came into force in 2008 and since then the country is a democratic

 Most tourists en route to and from the Galapagos Islands spend a couple of days to explore Ecuador.